harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-memory-hog-exec.md

 id: pod-memory-hog-exec
 title: Pod memory hog exec
 ---
-Pod memory hog exec is a Kubernetes pod-level chaos fault that:

-- Consumes Memory resources on the application container on specified memory in megabytes.
+Pod memory hog exec is a Kubernetes pod-level chaos fault that consumes memory resources on the application container on specified memory in megabytes.
 - It simulates conditions where app pods experience Memory spikes either due to expected/undesired processes thereby testing how the overall application stack behaves when this occurs.

 ![Pod Memory Hog Exec](./static/images/pod-stress.png)